gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 ``C_Plus_Plus`` (or ``CPP``)
   This stands for C++.
-For most purposes this is identical to C.
+For most purposes, this is identical to C.
   See the separate description of the specialized GNAT pragmas relating to C++ interfacing for further details.